vinothrobinson/odin-recipes/README.md

 # odin-recipes
-The goal of this project is to create a web page that contains recipes.
+The goal of this project was to originally create a web page that contains recipes.
 This will be created using only HTML.
 Through this project, I will display my understanding of the HTML boilerplate, text options, lists, as well as links and images.
+Upon learning more about CSS, I decided to update this project to include CSS elements as I continue to learn more about CSS.